March 15, 2006 - PC (NA)

 After the release and demise of the last Bookworm title — Bookworm Heroes for iOS, released in April of 2013 and shut down December 1st, 2014 — PopCap Games, Electronic Arts and even Bookworm’s key creators (now independent) fell silent on the franchise.
 In interactions that included Bookworm in interviews and on Twitter they would mention other PopCap franchises by name (Plants vs Zombies, Peggle, etc) while glancing over Bookworm.

-No further explanation has been given on why the games were removed although their delisting on EA’s own Origin and POGO services implies that a rightsholder/creator or individual license is the cause.
-As of June 2016 PopCap’s trademark page continues to display all four Bookworm titles and EA’s international trademarks on Bookworm remain active through 2018.
+No further explanation has been given on why the games were removed although their delisting from EA’s own Origin and POGO services implies that an expired license of some sort is the cause.
+As late as September of 2017 PopCap’s trademark page continued to display all four Bookworm titles and EA’s international trademarks on Bookworm remain active through 2025.

 Physical versions of all three titles are available for PC while the original Bookworm is available for the Game Boy Advance and Nintendo DS.
-Some online gaming portals still claim to offer Bookworm but several we checked wouldn’t actually load the game.
-Possibly due to an oversight, the DSiWare version of the original Bookworm remains available in North America.
+Some online gaming portals like SolitaireParadise claim to offer Bookworm but several others that we checked wouldn’t actually load the game.
+Possibly due to an oversight, the DSiWare version of the original Bookworm remains available in North America as of September 2021.

 About the Game